 Other Accommodation on Koh Kood

-My spacious room had a big balcony overlooking the pool, where I spent the majority of my time as there were storms most of the time I was there, so didn’t venture out far.
+My spacious room had a big balcony overlooking the pool, where I spent most of my time as there were storms most of the time, so I didn’t venture out far.

 The room prices vary from 4,000 baht (£93) to 9,500 (£22) depending on the room type, weekend or weekday and season, They also offer multi-day and full board packages.